 Health insurance is necessary when traveling to Oman.
 Explore the deserts and coastlines of Oman with confidence in a travel insurance policy that’s right for you.

-Because the Philippines is requiring travel insurance for foreign visitors, make sure you get a policy before you head out on your trip.
+Because the Philippines is requiring travel insurance for foreign visitors, make sure you buy travel insurance before you head out on your trip.

 Qatar began requiring travel insurance for those living abroad in 2015 to cover the rising cost of foreigners relying on state healthcare.

 Applying for a tourist visa for Russia is a difficult and lengthy process on its own.
-It is nearly impossible to obtain a visa without demonstrating proof of a travel healthcare policy.
+It is nearly impossible to obtain a visa without demonstrating confirmation of a travel healthcare policy.

 Saudi Arabia has required proof of travel insurance for all visa applicant since December 2015.

-As of January 2016 all applicants for visas to Turkey are required to have a medical insurance that will be valid during their stay in Turkey.
+As of January 2016 all applicants for visas to Turkey are required to have medical insurance coverage that will be valid during their stay in Turkey.

-Anyone traveling to the United Arab Emirates on a visa is required to show proof of insurance upon arrival.
+Anyone traveling to the United Arab Emirates on a visa is required to show verification of insurance upon arrival.

 Despite new requirements of travel insurance for these countries, traveling to those that don’t is still a large risk and can be potentially costly.
-Listed below are some countries are considering new legislation that requires proof of travel insurance.
-We wouldn’t recommend traveling without a policy if one of these destinations is on your list of trips!
+Listed below are some countries are considering new legislation that requires proof of travel insurance from foreigners that enter their country.
+We wouldn’t recommend traveling without international medical insurance if one of these destinations is on your list of trips!